BAS JAN ADER

 Thursday, 10 April 2025, 7 pm

-Exactly 50 years after his ominous disappearance at sea, the Hamburger Kunsthalle is mounting a large-scale exhibition of the fascinating work of Dutch artist Bas Jan Ader (1942–1975).
-Ader is regarded as a seminal figure for subsequent generations of artists – a so-called artists’ artist.
-Legendary among insiders, his 16mm films, slide installations, photographs and videos can now be discovered by a wider audience in an exceptional solo exhibition, along with extensive documentary material.
-Marking the 50th anniversary of the artist’s disappearance, the show offers a rare opportunity to experience a large selection of the artist’s works.
+Exactly 50 years after his disappearance at sea, the Hamburger Kunsthalle is mounting a retrospective exhibition of the fascinating work of Dutch artist Bas Jan Ader (1942–1975).
+Ader is regarded as a seminal figure for subsequent generations of artists – a so-called »artists’ artist«.
+Legendary among insiders, his 16mm films, slide installations, photographs and videos, along with never-before-seen early works and documentary material can now be discovered by a wider audience in an exceptional and extensive retrospective.

 Read more